Home Examples Screenshots User manual Bluesky logo YouTube

 Shape database browser showing multiple honeycomb variants

-Step 3: Changing the size of the device
+Step 3: Change the device size

 Main window showing substrate xz-size editor and an enlarged substrate